MarcerCyoon/DecisionMaker/README.md

 This is an open-source repository licensed under the GNU GPLv3 License.
 The License is included in the repository.

+### Fully Customizable!
+For a long time, DecisionMaker was Exodus-centric; however, with the introduction of `SETTINGS.INI`, you can customize DecisionMaker's functionality to your league's benefit.
+Open the file in any text editor and edit the values to whatever you desire to make an algo that fits your needs.

 ### Now Fully Automated
 DecisionMaker can now pull data **directly from an export**, process your offers,